run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/project-management.md

 ### Project Update

-You can update all Project properties via the Run:AI administration user interface, except for Project Users.
+You can update all Project properties via the Run:ai administration user interface, except for Project Users.